markteehan/file-chunk-connectors/README.md

 This connector enables any Kafka cluster (including Confluent Cloud, Confluent Platform or Apache Kafka) to be used to stream files of any size.

 Similar to  "spooldir", this connector monitors an input directory for new files that match an input patterns.
-Eligible files are split into chunks of chunk size (binary.chunk.size.bytes) which are produced to a kafka topic before moving the file to the "finished" directory (or the "error" directory if any failure occurred).
+Eligible files are split into chunks of chunk size ( binary.chunk.size.bytes) which are produced to a kafka topic before moving the file to the "finished" directory (or the "error" directory if any failure occurred).
 The input directory on the sending device requires sufficient headroom to duplicate the largest file, since file chunks are written to the filesystem temporarily during streaming.
 Files are processed one at a time: the first queued file is chunked, sent and finished; before the second file is processed; and so on.

-Message payloads are encoded as bytestream: there is no use of message schemas - any Kafka client can be used to consume.
+Message payloads are encoded as bytestream: there is no use of message schemas.
+Any Kafka client can be used to consume.
 The accompanying file-chunk-sink connector reassembles chunks as files to a local filesystem - this borrows from the open-source file-sink connector.